 The existing natural assets of the parkland will be conserved and enhanced.
 The Park will be managed to realise its biodiversity potential within the constraints of public use.
-The aim will be to maintain and, where possible to enhance an appropriate mosaic of habitats (grassland, trees and shrubed areas) and within these to encourage as much structural and species diversity as possible and to maintain the balance of succession.
+The aim will be to maintain and, where possible to enhance an appropriate mosaic of habitats (grassland, trees and shrubbed areas) and within these to encourage as much structural and species diversity as possible and to maintain the balance of succession.

 Policies regarding issues regarding biodiversity are drafted with the help of an independent environmental consultant.
-Chelmsford City Council subscribes to partnership working and is active contributors to the Essex Biodiversity Action Plan through the Chelmsford Biodiversity Forum and the Councils own BAP.